-The hyperparameter $\alpha$ is used in LoRA and subsequent decomposition based models to tackle the issue of instability caused to improper scaling of the updates.
+The hyperparameter $\alpha$ is used in LoRA and other decomposition-based methods to tackle instability caused to improper scaling of the updates.
 The gradient scaling is accounted for, by adding a hyperparameter to normalize the updates.
-The importance of scaling is well documented in methods like rank stabilization \cite{rslora}.
-However, the full fine-tuning gradient $g$ needs no such tuning.
-We claim that approximating the full fine-tuning gradient removes the need for introducing a scaling factor, as shown in Theorem \ref{theorem:hyper}.
+The importance of scaling is shown in methods like rank stabilization \cite{rslora}.
+However, the full FT gradient $g$ needs no such tuning.
+We claim that approximating the full FT gradient removes the need for introducing a scaling factor, as shown in Theorem \ref{theorem:hyper}.

-The hyperparameter independence of the equivalent gradient eliminates the need for manual gradient scaling.
-Updates to weight matrix $W$ depend solely on this gradient (modulo learning rate), making any additional scaling redundant.

-This can be understood by examining the relationship with full fine-tuning gradient $g$.
+The scaling factor independence of the equivalent gradient eliminates the need for manual gradient scaling.
+Updates to $W$ depend solely on this gradient (modulo learning rate), making any additional scaling redundant.
+This can be understood by examining the relationship with the full FT gradient $g$.
 Since $g$ is naturally scaled for optimal weight updates, and our method approximates $g$ in a constrained subspace, the equivalent gradient inherits appropriate scaling automatically.
-Notably, this property is unique to our gradient approximation approach and does not hold for standard LoRA-XS training.
+This property is unique to our gradient approximation approach and does not hold for standard LoRA-XS.